eduardoamendola/CloudFormation/README.md

 ### Limitations

 * It's not possible to migrate resources into CFN that were already manually created outside of CFN without tearing it all down and rebuilding it from CFN.
 One option would be to use CloudFormer to create a template, and then edit it and schedulle a maintenance window to migrate them little by little, preferably by truncating the template into several nested ones as well.
 * There is currently no official way in CFN to specify the permissions needed for an SNS topic to trigger the Lambda function.
-It has to be done through a Custom Resource (Example can be found on StudyTask 08)
+It has to be done through a Custom Resource (Example can be found on StudyTask 08).
+Note: A new resource type AWS::Lambda::Permission was announced in October that's supposed to fix this.
+I haven't tested it yet though.

 ### Tips and A-HA moments